An Optimized Construction of Lie Algebra Generator Pools for Variational Quantum Eigensolvers in Chemistry: Results

 The behavior also varies across correlation regimes.
 Standard ADAPT-VQE performs well for weakly correlated and moderately sized systems such as LiH and H$_8$.
 In contrast, for strongly correlated systems such as stretched H$_6$, MB-ADAPT-VQE with larger batches reaches chemical accuracy more efficiently.
 For the larger 26-qubit H$_2$O system, both approaches show signs of stagnation, likely due to vanishing gradients, an expected challenge in variational quantum algorithms as system size grows \cite{mcclean2018barren, Larocca_2025} and one that may require additional techniques tailored to large, flat optimization landscapes.

 We also benchmarked the performances of the NI-DUCC-VQE approach to extend its applicability to larger systems H$_8$ (16 qubits) and H$_2$O (26 qubits).
 We have noted that NI-DUCC-VQE exhibits exceptional convergence rates in terms of function evaluations.
 As shown in Figure \ref{Fig::niducc}, the method reaches chemical accuracy for H$_2$O in approximately $1500$ evaluations.
-This is a dramatic reduction compared to typical variational runs, making NI-DUCC-VQE highly attractive to reduce the classical optimization overhead.
-The robustness of this method is further confirmed for H$_8$ and the strongly correlated stretched H$_6$ regime, where increasing layers to $k=10$ ensures convergence to chemical accuracy without being trapped in local minima.
-The trade-off for this classical speed is quantum circuit depth.
+This is a dramatic reduction compared to typical variational runs, making NI-DUCC-VQE highly attractive for reducing the classical optimization overhead.
+The robustness of this method is further confirmed for H$_8$ and the strongly correlated stretched H$_6$ regime, where increasing the number of layers to $k=10$ ensures convergence to chemical accuracy without being trapped in local minima.
+The trade-off for this classical speed is a high CNOT count.
 For H$_2$O, the $k=25$ NI-DUCC-VQE ansatz requires nearly 100,000 CNOTs.
-While feasible for state-vector emulators or ultimately for fault-tolerant hardware, this depth poses significant challenges for current NISQ devices.
+While feasible for state-vector emulators or, ultimately, fault-tolerant hardware, such a CNOT count poses significant challenges for current NISQ devices.
+Recent benchmarks on VQE noise resilience show that the allowable gate-error probability for chemical accuracy scales inversely with the number of entangling gates \cite{Dalton2024}.
+In light of these entangling-gate and statistical-noise bottlenecks, recent studies \cite{feniou2025greedy} have actively pivoted toward exploring completely gradient-free, local optimization strategies.